MAIN SUBJECT AREAS

 - RES in the energy market.
 Regulations motivating to invest

-- What kinds of RES?
+- Mix of renewable sources in Poland – current situation and prospects.
 Preferences, support, domestic and local specific features

-- More sun?
-Development of photovoltaics in Poland versus climate changes.
+- The future of photovoltaics in Poland – market conditions.
 Investments and investors

 - Heat generation in the course of changes.
 Will it manage to be adapted to new emission standards?